 I think Antigua is an underrated digital nomad destination.

-Guatemala isn’t exactly the first country that comes to mind when you think of strong wifi.
+Guatemala isn’t usually the first country that comes to mind when you think of strong WiFi.
 Now, strong coffee?
 Absolutely!
-But not so much wifi.

-In any case, I imagine, like us, you’ll quickly fall in love with Antigua.
+In any case, I imagine you’ll quickly fall in love with Antigua like us.

 Many travelers say it reminds them of San Cristóbal de las Casas in Chiapas, Mexico.

-Having lived there as well, I would dare say that I prefer Antigua.
+Having lived there also, I would dare say that I prefer Antigua.

 Have you been to San Cris before?
 (We actually traveled from San Cristóbal to Panajachel by shuttle.)

-If you have any questions about living in Guatemala as a digital nomad, feel free to reach out.
+Feel free to reach out if you have any questions about living in Guatemala as a digital nomad.
 And if you’re heading onward to live lakeside in Guatemala, don’t forget to read my Lake Atitlán Digital Nomad Guide too!

 Leave a Reply